islepnev/puppet-ladvd/README.md

 ## Overview

-The  rentabiliweb-ladvd module  enables you  to install,  deploy,  and configure ladvd.
+The dalenys-ladvd module enables you to install, deploy, and configure ladvd.

 ## Module Description